LOWELL -- Jack Hansbury began his Saturday taking an SAT math test at Central Catholic High School in Lawrence.

 Chelmsford (13-10) will play Andover (15-8) in the Division 1 North final Sunday at 6 p.m. at Fraser Field in Lynn.

 "I got here right around the first batter," said Hansbury, a junior.
-"I was changing in the parking lot and kids from my school came past me and asked what was going on.

 "I'm glad I was able to play.
 I've been struggling a little coming into this game.
 But my teammates kept telling me it's going to come back.
 Coach (Mike O'Keefe) kept putting me in the lineup, and I was able to come through today.
 It's a great feeling."